symbol/symbol-docs/source/glossary.rst

     Node Reputation
       A measure of trust that the Symbol network determines for each specific node.
 The network’s trust for a node increases with each successful interaction, and decreases for each failed attempt of communication.

+    Off-chain
+      Realm outside of the blockchain.
+Off-chain activity does not directly reflect on the blockchain.

     Peer Nodes
       Nodes that facilitate the blockchain process by verifying transactions and blocks, running the :doc:`consensus algorithm <consensus-algorithm>`, creating new blocks, and propagating the changes through the network.